 In February, 95 percent of our Watsons China stores were closed temporarily, which certainly affected our business.
 But as restriction measures gradually eased in Mainland China and as our stores began to reopen at the end of April, we saw a robust sales recovery.

 In Europe, footfall on high streets and shopping centers was severely impacted by lockdown measures.
 But because our major businesses are considered “essentials”, most of our stores could remain open during the lockdown.

-In the first six months, our revenue dropped by 11 percent, but stepping into quarter three, the decline recovered to low single digits.
+In the first six months, our revenue dropped by 11 percent, but stepping into the third quarter, the decline recovered to low single digits.
 We’ve prepared well and are determined to get back to growth in the last quarter of the year.

-Malina: We conducted a global survey in more than 20 markets in Asia and Europe, asking 22,000 customers about their shopping intentions post-COVID.
-100 percent of respondents said they will go back to physical stores for shopping, especially the Gen Z cohort.
+We conducted a global survey in more than 20 markets in Asia and Europe, asking 22,000 customers about their shopping intentions post-COVID.
+One hundred percent of respondents said they will go back to physical stores for shopping, especially the Gen Z cohort.
 One-third of those surveyed said they will even shop more often in stores while 80 percent said they will continue to shop online.

 The pandemic underlines the desire among customers for human connection.
 Our customers really want to get back to the physical stores to have the human connection again — touching, trying the new products, and seeing the friendly faces they know and trust.